A New Maximal Subgroup of $E_8$ in Characteristic $3$: From the Thompson group to F4

 \section{From the Thompson group to \texorpdfstring{$F_4$}{F4}}

+Let $p$ be an odd prime and let $k$ be an algebraically closed field of characteristic $p$.
+From the end of Lemma \ref{l:f4subalgebra} onwards we will assume that $p=3$.

-One path to a construction of the $F_4$ subgroup of $E_8$ starts with the Thompson group, which contains a copy of $H\cong {}^3\!D_4(2)$, acting on $L(E_8)$ with composition factors of dimensions $52$ and $196$.
-In fact, every $H$-invariant alternating bilinear form on the $248$-dimensional module is invariant under a suitable copy of $F_4\leq \mathrm{GL}_{248}(k)$.
+One path to a construction of the $F_4$ subgroup of $E_8$ starts with the Thompson group (acting irreducibly on $L(E_8)$ \cite{smith1976}), which contains a copy of $H\cong {}^3\!D_4(2)$, acting on $L(E_8)$ with composition factors of dimensions $52$ and $196$ (using the trace information in \cite[p.176]{atlas} and \cite[p.251]{abc}).
+In fact, we will show that every $H$-invariant alternating bilinear form on the $248$-dimensional module is invariant under a suitable copy of $F_4\leq \mathrm{GL}_{248}(k)$, where $k$ is algebraically closed and of characteristic $3$.

 We cannot quite show this without a computer.
 Splitting $L(E_8)$ up as the sum of $52$ and $196$ fragments the space of alternating forms into six components.
 For five of these six we can show that the $H$-invariant maps are $F_4$-invariant, but for the sixth we cannot do so without a computer.
-With a computer we can check that this sixth component is at least $F_4(9)$-invariant, and thus every subgroup $H$ of $E_8$ is contained in a copy of $F_4(9)$.
-But $F_4(9)$ contains elements of order $6562$, and thus there is an $F_4$ subgroup of $E_8$ containing it, via \cite[Proposition~2]{liebeckseitz1998}.
+With a computer we can check that this sixth component is at least $F_4(9)$-invariant, and thus every subgroup $H$ of $\mb G$ is contained in a copy of $F_4(9)$.
+But $F_4(9)$ contains elements of order $6562$, and thus there is an $F_4$ subgroup of $\mb G$ containing it, via \cite[Proposition~2]{liebeckseitz1998} and Lemma \ref{l:itisF4} below.

-We then show that this $F_4$ subgroup is unique up to $E_8$-conjugacy, obtaining as a by-product that $H$ is unique up to $E_8$-conjugacy.
+We then show that this $F_4$ subgroup is unique up to $\mb G$-conjugacy, obtaining as a by-product that $H$ is unique up to $\mb G$-conjugacy.

 We start with a copy $J$ of the Thompson sporadic simple group.
-This has a $248$-dimensional simple module $M$ over $\mathbb C$, and it remains simple upon reduction modulo all primes.
+This has a $248$-dimensional self-dual simple module $M$ over $\mathbb C$ (it is a minimal faithful representation), and it remains simple upon reduction modulo all primes.
 From \cite[p.176]{atlas}, we see that there are elements of order $9$ with Brauer character value $5$ on $M$.
-The only integers that are the traces of semisimple elements of order $9$ in $E_8$ (on the adjoint module) are $-1$, $2$, $8$ and $29$.
+The only integers that are the traces of semisimple elements of order $9$ in $\mb G$ (on the adjoint module) are $-1$, $2$, $8$ and $29$.
+(These were computed using the algorithm in \cite[Appendix]{litterick}, see Table \ref{t:trace9}.)
 Thus these elements cannot be semisimple, and in particular, $p\mid 9$.
-Thus we see that if $J$ embeds in the algebraic group $E_8$ in any characteristic $p$, then $p=3$.
-It is a famous result that $J$ does indeed embed in $E_8(3)$, and is unique up to conjugacy.
+Thus we see that if $J$ embeds in the algebraic group $\mb G$ in any characteristic $p$, then $p=3$.
+It is a famous result \cite{smith1976} that $J$ does indeed embed in $E_8(3)$, and is unique up to conjugacy.